 As recent reviews have shown, upwards of 80% of hacking-related attacks involve compromised credentials.
 Threat actors can target individuals and companies through many different types of cyber attacks, but where does their information come from in the first place?

 It’s easy to find lists of usernames and passwords, sometimes for free, but more often for sale online.
-In fact, according to research in 2020 by Digital Shadows, over 15 billion stolen account credentials are available on various criminal marketplaces, including the dark web.
+In fact, according to Dark Reading, over 24 billion stolen account credentials are circulating on the dark web.

 In many casual conversations, the phrase ‘the dark web’ is used in reference to black market sales, political collusion, and a general sense of terror at the unknown realms of the digital world.
 But that version of the Dark Web’s reputation is too simple to reflect the reality.
 The Dark Web was originally set up with the intention to protect individual privacy rights, and even now there are aspects of it that are bright.